Skip to Content

 Many rentals offer a cooked breakfast for a nominal additional fee.
 But you won’t easily find well-stocked grocery stores, even in the cities, so pack a trip’s worth of your child’s must-have snacks.

-cubans like children and will welcome yours on a vacation to their island
+Cubans like children and will welcome yours on a vacation to their island

 For our night in Havana we also packed nonperishable meals we could heat for all of us in the kitchen of our AirBnB rental.
 If you’re traveling with child still in diapers, bring enough diapering essentials for the trip, too.